OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 Where:
 : * `title`: The display name of the tab as shown in the UI.
   * `path`: The URL path that maps to this tab.
 It must be unique across all tabs.
-  * `sidebar`:  A boolean (true or false) Indicates whether the tab should appear in the sidebar navigation.
+  * `sidebar`:  A boolean (true or false) indicates whether the tab should appear in the sidebar navigation.
   * `icon`: The name of the icon to represent the tab visually.
 Must correspond to a valid icon identifier from the [iconoir-react library](https://www.npmjs.com/package/iconoir-react).
   * `moduleId`: The identifier for the remote module.
 It must match the name field in the corresponding module’s entry in the `remotes-config.json`.
   * `Component`: The exported name of the component that renders the tab’s content.